You have worked hard, and now you present your result to your audience.

 It’s less common to use characters in information-driven stories – but not less effective.
 Using a character, you can make your complex story more accessible and easier to understand.

 So, if your story is about people, don’t hide them behind abstractions; describe them as real human beings.
 Instead of Alzheimer patients, introduce seventy-eight-year old Joanna, who can’t remember her children’s names, but loves to walk with them in the park.
 Or instead of the super-rich, mention Shahid Khan, whose net worth is 8.1 billion dollar, and who owns, among other things, a British football club and a 300-foot superyacht which took 6 years to build.
-See this article for more tips and examples of using characters in information-driven stories.

 Is your story not about people?
 No problem.
 Non-human characters are at least as interesting as human ones.